 Emma has always been the light that’s anchored Killian home when darkness has tempted him, but now’s the time for the light within him to shine its way into her heart bringing her home to where she belongs — safe with her loved ones not alone with her horrifying thoughts.
 At the end of the day, no one will give up on Emma and that’s what matters.
 It’s interesting because while Charming is trying to encourage Snow, she says them winning would equate to Emma losing; however, that’s why we’re certain there won’t be any winners and losers here because Emma Swan will choose to save herself as the light around her will be stronger than the darkness within.

-On lighter note, it was adorable to watch Killian and Emma dance again mirroring their time in “There’s No Place Like Home.”
-This time they weren’t Leia and Charles, they were themselves not on a mission, but embracing a quiet moment in the midst of chaos.
+On a lighter note, it was adorable to watch Killian and Emma dance again mirroring their time in “There’s No Place Like Home.”
+This time they weren’t Leia and Charles, they were themselves.
+Not on a mission, but embracing a quiet moment in the midst of chaos.
 And as if that parallel wasn’t enough, we got to see an enamored Killian attempt to compliment Emma to which she replied with “I know” just as he did during their first date.

 We keep talking about but how can we not?
 It’s just so fascinating to watch the work Morrison’s doing with Emma — the meticulous facial expressions that alter at the right moments revealing the emotions within and the robotic voice that quickly breaks to showcase humanity weaved in with her anger.
 We may want the good Emma Swan back, but it’s wonderful to see Jennifer Morrison show the world what a truly astounding actress she is.

 What are your thoughts on this week’s episode?
 Let us know in the comments below.